The 10 Best Games in the Casino

 They’re wrong about that, but for an introvert who doesn’t want to make decisions and also doesn’t want to deal with other people, blackjack might be one of the worst games in the casino.

-Blackjack has the lowest house edge in the casino.
+Blackjack has one of the lowest house edges in the casino.
 The house edge is the percentage of each bet that the casino expects to keep over the long run—thousands of bets.
-The higher the house edge is, the worse the odds are for the player.
+The higher the house edge is, the worse the long-term expectation for the player.

-If you find a game with a good set of rules, and if you play using basic strategy, the house edge might be under 0.3%.
-That’s the lowest house edge in the casino usually.
-Sure, you might sometimes find a video poker game with a comparable number, but even the best video poker games only tie blackjack when it comes to offering the player great odds.
+If you find a blackjack game with a good set of rules, and if you play using basic strategy, the house edge might be under 0.3%.
+That’s usually the lowest house edge in the casino usually.
+Sure, you might sometimes find a video poker game with a comparable number, or even slightly better, but that’s not common these days.

 Even blackjack games where the game conditions are less than favorable offer better odds than most casino games.
 The worst blackjack games usually have a house edge of around 1%.